takimotok/spreadsheet2calednar/README.md

 In general, as well as VBA, scripts can pick data from specific cells.
 In others words, we have to fill out shcedules into the cell accurately.

-Alert modal will occurs in case something wrong with sheet or script.
+Alert modal will apper in case something wrong with sheet or script.

 ## Authors